A modified rapid sequence intubation (RSI) approach is usually preferred in shocked patients, including:

 - cardio-depressant effects of induction agents

-- decreased venous return due to positive pressure ventilation
+- decreased venous return due to increased intra-thoracic pressure resulting from positive pressure ventilation, including positive-end expiratory pressure (PEEP)

 - haemodynamic effects of worsening acidosis during apnoea

-- adequately fluid resuscitate prior to, and during, RSI
+- adequately fluid resuscitate prior to, and during, intubation

 - consider using a pressor agent (e.g. adrenaline) prior to intubation to prop up blood pressure before the administration of an induction agent